middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/academics/student-status.md

 b.
 Middlebury agrees to accept approved junior year abroad programs as equivalent to a full year's work.
 Students on other forms of leave have no such guarantee and must seek final approval of courses after their return to Middlebury.
 Students on Off-Campus Study status must inform the College if they withdraw from the institution they are attending or if they take a reduced course load.

-c.The following policies will govern readmission for students who have been approved for programs of Off-Campus Study and then wish to change their status:
+The following policies will govern readmission for students who have been approved for programs of Off-Campus Study and then wish to change their status:

 i.
 Such students will be readmitted for fall or spring semester only.
 They will not be readmitted for summer study or for winter term, regardless of the plan for housing.